 Most cities have rules about how fast you can go, usually a maximum of 50km/h.
 In school zones, speed limits are often lower, usually 30km/h.
 Pay close attention to traffic signs and follow them.

-Fines and demerit points for speeding depend on how fast above the speed limit you were travelling.
-For example, if you drive 60km/h in a 30 km/h zone, you could be fined $90 and lose 2 demerit points.
+Fines and demerit points for speeding depend on how much above the speed limit you were travelling.
+For example, if you drive 60km/h in a 30 km/h zone, you could be fined $210 and get two demerit points.

 Fines for speeding are doubled in school zones during the times indicated on school zone traffic signs.